 - Makes decisions, delegates tasks, and takes responsibility for meeting the comic’s deadlines

 - Actually draws the comic.
-To be more efficient, this may be further subdivided into more focused tasks: penciling, inking, coloring, and digital proofing.
+The art is really the main thing and can tend to be the largest bulk of work.
+To be more efficient, it may be useful further subdivide and delegate specific tasks: penciling, inking, coloring, lettering and digital proofing.

 - Web Manager(s)